havershlomi/pureApi/README.md

 ### handlersDir
 > A path to the directory which contains the custom handlers.

-### validateFunc
+### validateReqFunc
-> A custom function which get a data object that return true if valid and false otherwise.
+> A custom function which get the request object and allows you to check if the request is valid.
+> if true continue with the process else throws an error.

 ### dataType
 > Supple here the name of the field in the data object which corresponds to the handler file name.